-Rous County Council is a regional water supply authority, supplying drinking water to local government areas in the Northern Rivers including Byron Shire.
-Rous County Council manages the drinking water catchments to ensure the quality of drinking water.
+Rous County Council and Byron Shire Council are regional water supply authorities, supplying drinking water to either other local government areas in the Northern Rivers and the Byron Shire.

-Rous County Council has a responsibility to promote measures that protect water quality within the drinking water catchments.
-To minimise the risk of OSSM systems contaminating drinking water, Rous County Council has developed guidelines for OSSM systems within drinking water catchments.
+Water supply authorities have a responsibility to promote measures that protect water quality within the drinking water catchments including minimising the risk of OSSM systems contaminating drinking water.

+Rous County Council has developed guidelines for OSSM systems within their drinking water catchments that also form the drinking water catchment for Mullumbimby.